applicaster/React-Native-Zapp-Bridge/README.md

 2. **Video Player** - use `APVideoPlayer` to add a video player to your React-Native screen, this will add the chosen pluggable player on the Zapp Platform.

-3. **Data source plugin** - This class help you to interact with the DS plugin.
+3. **Data source plugin** - This class helps you to interact with the DS plugin.
 Use `DataSourceService` to make http request from DS plugin (DS plugin returns Atom model as result).

+4. **reminders** - An API for adding, removing & checking status of program reminders.

 ## Installation